A new twist on the Majorana surface code: Bosonic and fermionic defects for fault-tolerant quantum computation: Fault-Tolerant Computation With Twists

-In Appendix~\ref{app:Measurement_Details}, we extend this procedure to the measurement of arbitrary products of closed string operators.
-We can combine the two methods introduced above to measure arbitrary products of closed and open string operators, which we also describe in Appendix~\ref{app:Measurement_Details}.
-Thus, ancillary logical MZMs and logical qubits can be used to measure any logical operator in the code.
-We can therefore achieve universal quantum computation with BT and FT qubits, by combining these measurements with the procedures of Sections~\ref{subsec:Logical_qubit_braids}-~\ref{subsec:Magic_State}.
+In Appendix~\ref{app:Measurement_Details}, we extend these procedures to the measurement of arbitrary products of bosonic and fermionic string operators.
+Thus, any logical operator in the code can be measured using lattice surgery.
+We can therefore achieve universal quantum computation with BT and FT qubits side-by-side, by combining these measurements with the procedures of Sections~\ref{subsec:Logical_qubit_braids}-\ref{subsec:Magic_State}.